v-julia/compare_trees_RF/README.md

 - RF times/subtrees no threshold - median ages of recombinant forms (common subtrees)
 - coinciding subtrees - number of coinciding subtrees with posterior supports in the first tree higher than a threshold
 - RF times/subtrees - median ages of recombinant forms (common subtrees) with posterior supports in the first tree higher than a threshold
+- coinciding subtrees (thr while encoding) - number of coinciding subtrees with posterior supports in the first tree higher than a threshold.
+The nodes with supports lower than `thr` and `thr2` where not considered while encoding the tree.
+- RF times/subtrees(thr while encoding) - median ages of recombinant forms (common subtrees) with posterior supports in the first tree higher than a threshold.
+The nodes with supports lower than `thr` and `thr2` where not considered while encoding the tree.

 ```